datumorphism/datumorphism.github.io/content/wiki/statistical-hypothesis-testing/type-1-error-and-type-2-error.md

 1. to accept the hypothesis, that is concluding that $H_0$ is true,
 2. to reject the hypothesis, that is concluding that $H_0$ is false.

-However, it is possible that our conflusion is not correct.
+However, it is possible that our conclusion is not correct.
 There are four possible results.

 |      | $H_0$ is True (Ground Truth) |  $H_0$ is False (Ground Truth) |